Nefrols/NTS_MCP_FS/README.md

 *   **Checkpoints:** Agent can run `nts_session checkpoint('pre-refactor')` and safely `rollback` if the approach fails.
 *   **Deep Undo:** The system tracks **File Lineage**.
 If you move `FileA -> FileB` and then hit Undo, NTS knows to restore content to `FileA`.
 *   **Git Integration:** Can create Git stashes as emergency fallbacks (`git_checkpoint`).

+#### 4.1. 👁️ External Change Tracking
+The server automatically detects when files are modified **outside of MCP** (by user, linter, IDE, or other tools).
+*   **CRC-based Detection:** Each file read creates a snapshot.
+On next access, if the CRC differs, the change is detected.
+*   **File History:** External changes are recorded in file history and can be reviewed via `nts_session journal`.
+*   **Smart Prompts:** When an external change is detected, the agent receives a TIP recommending to review changes before proceeding, as they may be intentional user edits.
+*   **Undo Support:** If needed, external changes can be undone through the standard undo mechanism.

 #### 5. ✅ Built-in TODO System
 A specialized tool (`nts_todo`) allows the agent to maintain a Markdown-based plan.